Jordan-type/Jordan-type/README.md

 ## I'm a Thinker, Developer!

-- 🔭 I’m currently working on a!
+- 🔭 I’m currently working on Citizen!
-- 🌱 I’m currently learning Flask APIs and ReactJS
+- 🌱 I’m currently learning Flask APIs, ReactJS and Native
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw
+- ⚡ Fun fact: I love to draw/travel

 ---
 ### Tech & Tools Preference